Lakkos Artist Residency

 Fees

 After you agree to an amount of time to stay and a cost this must be followed.
 If artists decide to do trips inside of the agreement you must still pay for the time booked.
 Many day trips are possible, if you want to do big trips it would be better to plan them before or after your stay.
 Before booking please think about the fact that this is an artists residency not a tourists hotel.
 If you want to come to Crete to be more of a tourist then book a hotel.
+Deposits are non-refundable or exchangeable.

 Residency conditions/ facts

 Minimum of two weeks stay.
-(Shorter can be possible if there are gaps).

 There is no expectation to leave an artwork behind or make an exhibition.